-If you're a fan of quick and easy ground beef recipes, you'll also love 30-Minute Skillet Lasagna, Instant Pot Egg Roll in Bowl, and Ground Beef Stroganoff!
+If you're a fan of quick and easy ground beef recipes, you'll also love 30-Minute Skillet Lasagna, Easy Swedish Meatballs, Instant Pot Egg Roll in Bowl, and Ground Beef Stroganoff!

 At least once a week, dinner around here starts with a pound of ground beef.
 These dinners are quick, they're easy, and everyone in my family love them.
 As a result, I have a variety of ground beef recipes in my repertoire, but I'm always on a quest to come up with new ones.
 Enter today's quick and easy Ground Beef and Broccoli!

-My One-Pan Asian Beef and Rice Skillet is on regular rotation at our house, but last week, I was craving something similar...yet different.
-Luckily, inspiration hit when I decided to call upon the flavors of a beloved Chinese restaurant classic for a new, shortcut, healthy ground beef recipe and dinner idea.
+My One-Pan Asian Ground Beef and Rice Skillet is on regular rotation at our house, and Easy Fried Rice is always a hit.
+But last week, I was craving something similar...yet different.
+Luckily, inspiration hit when I decided to call upon the flavors of a beloved Chinese restaurant classic for a new, shortcut, healthy ground beef recipe.

 Beef and Broccoli has been one of my favorites since childhood and still I love it today.
 The hubby and kids enjoy it as well.
 However, since I don't always have flank steak or some other stir fry-friendly cut of beef on hand -- but I always have ground beef -- I decided to modify the traditional recipe into this simple, lightning-quick, one-pan Ground Beef and Broccoli.